Zuellni/Stable-Diffusion-WebUI-Image-Filters/README.md

 If, after updating, certain values are not displaying correctly in the webui, you should remove all lines containing `customscript/image_filters.py` from your `user-config.js` file in the root directory.
 You can also edit the maximum values in the same file to your liking.

 To move this script up or down in hierarchy you should rename the `stable-diffusion-webui-image-filters` directory in `extensions`.
 The scripts are loaded in alphabetical order.

+For detailed information on how each filter functions I recommend reading the Pillow documentation: [ImageEnhance](https://pillow.readthedocs.io/en/stable/reference/ImageEnhance.html), [ImageFilter](https://pillow.readthedocs.io/en/stable/reference/ImageFilter.html), [ImageOps](https://pillow.readthedocs.io/en/stable/reference/ImageOps.html).

 ## Preview
 ![preview](https://user-images.githubusercontent.com/123005779/224696707-752b9521-8a92-4849-b122-98711b4af8fd.jpg)